Netreba

 The solitary church still standing at the end of the war, was dismantled soon after by the Soviet authorities and the materials used in the construction of pig-stalls in nearby kolhozs (government-run farms).
+Volhynia was again annexed to the Soviet Union by the end of World War II in 1945, and as a result, even though the village was rebuilt, the Polish population of Volhynia (and other areas outside of Poland) were forced by Soviet authorities to leave the Soviet Union and settle in Poland, at the Recovered Lands, so the village was inhabited by Ukrainians instead.